 Page 4 – Ex Police Officer now Cabin Crew

-Having spent most of my working life as cabin crew for a well known British airline, I was made redundant in 2020 following the outbreak of Covid-19.
+Having spent my entire working life as cabin crew, I was made redundant in 2020 following the outbreak of Covid-19.
 I was on long term sick at the time because of mental health issues.
 As soon as redundancies were announced I knew my cards were marked.

-During my 30 years with the airline I had a clean performance record, worked hard and was passionate about delivering exceptional standards of customer service.
-I loved going to work and carried out my role to the highest standard.
+During my 30 years with the airline I had a clean record, worked hard and was passionate about delivering exceptional standards of service.
+I loved going to work and carried out my duties to the highest standard.

-In later years as an on-board manager I worked closely with my team of cabin crew to gain trust and respect.
-I ensured procedures were followed and tried to create a happy working environment.
+In later years as a Flight Service Manager I worked closely with the cabin crew to gain trust and respect.
+I ensured safety and service procedures were followed and tried to create a happy working environment.

-One aspect of my role as a flight manager I particularly enjoyed was coaching and developing.
-During my twenty five years as an on-board manager I wrote and delivered hundreds of performance appraisals.
+One aspect of my role as a Flight Service Manager I particularly enjoyed was coaching and developing.
+During my twenty five years as an Onboard Manager I wrote and delivered hundreds of performance appraisals.

-In 2003 a couple of years after being promoted to flight manager my partner of the time became gravely ill.
+In 2003 a couple of years after being promoted to Flight Service Manager my partner became gravely ill.
 I suddenly found myself facing some very difficult decisions.

-Flying full time suddenly became very difficult and part time wasn’t an option because it was available primarily to female crew returning from maternity.
-Having told my manager I was thinking about leaving he approached the company on my behalf and managed to get me part time.
+Flying full time suddenly became difficult and part-time wasn’t an option because it was available primarily to crew returning from maternity.
+Having told my manager I was thinking of leaving he approached the company on my behalf and managed to get me part-time.

-In performance appraisals written on me by colleagues throughout my time as a purser (now known as cabin service supervisor) and also after being promoted to flight manager, I was described as professional, approachable, hard working and a great on-board manager.
+In performance appraisals written on me by colleagues throughout my time as a Purser (now known as Cabin Service Supervisor) and also after being promoted to Flight Service Manager, I was described as professional, approachable, hard working and a role model for the company.

 I took a keen interest in my performance and development and spoke with my manager regularly.
 We had a good relationship, were open and honest with each other and I was repeatedly told I was a high performing member of his team.

 I wear my heart on my sleeve and am by nature thoughtful, kind and considerate.
-I always put others before me.
-As a flight manager I understood the importance of rewarding outstanding performance but also felt it was important to highlight areas where there was room for improvement.
-This was something we were encouraged to do.
+As a Flight Service Manager I understood the importance of rewarding outstanding performance but also felt it was important to highlight areas where there was room for improvement.
+That’s part of being an effective manager.

 For Christmas 2018 I was due to operate a flight to Seattle.
 It had a long layover and I didn’t want to be away from home for so long.
 My dad had recently become very frail and was in the last stages of his life.
-I managed to swap my flight for a shorter trip to Atlanta.
+I managed to swap with a colleague for a shorter trip to Atlanta.
 It was a decision I would live to regret.

 What happened in the weeks and months that followed is difficult to comprehend.
-What took place had a catastrophic effect on my mental health.
-Three years later and I’m still struggling to come to terms with having been bullied out of my job by a senior manager who was after revenge.
+It had a catastrophic effect on my mental health.
+Three years later and I’m still struggling to come to terms with having been bullied out of my job by a senior manager who wanted revenge.

 I had considered leaving many times over the years but loved my job, believed I did it well and was never quite ready or brave enough to call it a day.

-The airline I worked for claims to take mental health matters seriously but my blog will show otherwise.
-They boast about doing everything possible to support anyone who may be struggling.
+The airline claims to take mental health seriously but my blog will show otherwise.

 All cabin crew managers who I dealt with were fully aware of my situation.
 They were also aware that I was crumbling under the pressure of having to deal with a fictitious grievance.
-It didn’t made the slightest bit of difference.
+It didn’t make any difference.

 Unknown to me at the time, this was a witch-hunt that came about because of an encounter I’d had with the Head of Cabin Crew some years earlier.
 She was after revenge and was prepared to go to whatever lengths necessary to achieve it.